derailed-dash/Advent-of-Code/docs/python/perms_combos.md

 - **Combinations** return unique combinations of items, ignoring sequence.
 It is about _members_, not _order_. `123` and `321` are _the same_.

 The number of permutations will be greater than the number of combinations.

+## Product

+We use `itertools.product()` to obtain the catesian product, i.e. the product of every item from each iterable supplied.
+If we pass two iterables of length `x` and `y` respectively, then the resulting iterable will have length `x*y`.

+Also, we can use `product()` with the `repeat` attribute, to obtain the cartesian product of the iterable with itself.
+E.g. with an iterable of length `x` repeated `n` times, the resulting iterable will have length `x**n`.

+This can be a convenient way of way of iterating through multiple dimensions without writing nested loops.

 ## Demonstrating With Code